MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/ona-metric-calculations.md

 Reach Index measures how close a node is to all other nodes in the network.
 It was originally defined as the inverse of a node’s farness, where farness is the sum of the distances from the node to all the other nodes in the network.

-This definition requires the network to be fully connected, which means that each node can reach all other nodes in the network.
+This measure requires the network to be fully connected, which means that each node can reach all other nodes in the network.
 This assumption is not always true in directed graphs and never true for disconnected graphs.
 Accordingly, we make several modifications to our calculation of closeness because of the directed nature (and possibly disconnected as well) of our social network graphs.

 * **Employee level**: In a fully connected graph, where there is a path from any node to any other node, closeness is calculated as the reciprocal of "farness" (for example: 1/farness).
 The farness of a node is defined as the sum of the distances to each of the other nodes.

 * **Group level**: The group equation is the same as the employee level one.
 Essentially, the group closeness only considers the distances from nodes inside the group to nodes outside of the group.
-Within group distances are ignored and only the shortest paths between nodes are considered0.
+Within group distances are ignored and only the shortest paths between nodes are considered.
 It is normalized by the number of nodes outside of the source node’s group.
+Within group distances are ignored [1].
+Again, we consider only the shortest paths between nodes.
+It is normalized by the number of nodes outside of the source node’s group C.

+This value will be between 0 and 1 and usually larger than the reach of individual nodes, due to higher connectivity.
+Reach index values do not typically have large separation among the top ranked members.
+This means that those nodes highest in reach are all quite similar to each other in how they can connect to the rest of the network.

 The following is an example of a simplified Reach Index network graph.